keegaroo65/KeesSampleCode/LuaSamples/README.md

 My LuaU work spans from 2017 to 2025 on Roblox, with many personal projects, some contributions to professional studios, and lots of research.

+## Hover your mouse over the links to preview the videos!

 In 2021 I contributed significantly to the [Area-02](https://www.roblox.com/games/2808131030/NEW-CDC-SCP-Area-02) game which was at the time under [Octa Studios](https://www.roblox.com/communities/7189408/Octa-Studios#!/about).
 I contributed mainly to back-end player data storage systems and small bugfixes at the time.

 I have few images/videos from this period, but here I am testing a bug where logs are showing up multiple times: